Kozea/WeasyPrint/pages/contribute.rst

 Current status
 --------------

-Once HTML is parsed into DOM, much of it’s visual appearance can be `expressed as CSS <http://www.w3.org/TR/CSS21/sample.html>`_ so there is not much to do there.
+Once HTML is parsed into DOM, much of its visual appearance can be `expressed as CSS <http://www.w3.org/TR/CSS21/sample.html>`_ so there is not much to do there.